 Your mental health plan is responsible to ensure that you have timely access to care and that there are enough providers close to you to make sure that you can get the mental health treatment services covered by the mental health plan if you need them.
 Sometimes mental health plan's contracted providers choose to no longer provide specialty mental health services.
 Providers of the mental health plan may no longer contract with the mental health plan, or no longer accepts Medi-Cal specialty mental health services patients on their own or at the request of the mental health plan.
-When this happens, the mental health plan must make a good faith effort to give written notice to each person who was receiving specialty mental health services from the provider.
-The notice to the beneficiary shall be provided 30 calendar days prior to the effective date of the termination or 15 calendar days after the mental health plan must allow you to continue receiving services from the provider who left the mental health plan, if you and the provider agree.
+When this happens, the mental health plan must make an effort to give written notice to each person who was receiving specialty mental health services from the provider.
+The notice to the beneficiary shall be provided 30 calendar days prior to the effective date of the termination or 15 calendar days after the mental health plan knows the provider will stop working.
+When this happens, your mental health plan must allow you to continue receiving services from the provider who left the mental health plan, if you and the provider agree.
 This is called "continuity of care" and is explained below.